 A quorum is necessary to hold a valid meeting.
 The holders of a majority in voting power of the outstanding capital stock entitled to vote at the Annual Meeting, present in person, including by means of remote communication, or represented by proxy, shall constitute a quorum.
 Abstentions and broker "non-votes" are counted as present for purposes of determining whether a quorum exists.
 A broker "non-vote" occurs when a bank or broker holding shares for a beneficial owner does not vote on a proposal because the broker does not have discretionary voting power for that particular item and has not received instructions from the beneficial owner.
-Banks and brokers will have discretionary voting power for the ratification of the appointment of Deloitte as our independent registered public accounting firm for fiscal year 2022 (Proposal 2), but not for voting on the election of the Class I and Class II director nominees (Proposal 3).
+Banks and brokers will have discretionary voting power for the ratification of the appointment of Deloitte as our independent registered public accounting firm for fiscal year 2022 (Proposal 2), but not for voting on the election of the director nominees (Proposal 1), voting to approve our third amended and restated certificate of incorporation (Proposal 3), or voting on the approval, on an advisory basis, of the compensation of our named executive officers (Proposal 4).